voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 Click **Install Now** -> Continue -> Continue and finish the remainder of the install (create user and password.
 Assign hostname, etc...).
 Choose to require password to log in, and restart the system when prompted (remove installation media or otherwise ensure that the boot drive is higher in the boot order).

+**A NOTE ABOUT USERS:**

+During the EZInit Script process a system user named `voicegain` will be created (if one does not already exist).
+The `voicegain` user will be used for interacting with and running the voicegain application.
+If this is going to be a single user system (you do not need multple user logins) then you can (if you wish) create the `voicegain` user yourself during the Ubuntu installation process.
+If this system will be accessed by multple people you may wish to simply create the first admin account during the Ubuntu installation and allow the EZInit script to generate the `voicegain` user.

 ## <a name="step6"></a>Step 6: Finalize Provisioning

 Your first boot into Ubuntu will prompt you to set up some features: Connecting online accounts, Livepatch and Help Ubuntu.
 Skip these steps or approve the default choices.
 (Naturally, you can choose to not send any data to Canonical)

 You will likely also be prompted by the "Software Updater" to, well, update.
 Close out of this **without** updating.
 The packages will be updated during the cluster provisioning phase via our EZInitScript.

+***OPTIONAL:*** At this time you may wish to install SSH server and complete the process over an SSH session.
+To do so open a terminal (either by right-clicking on the desktop and choosing to "Open in terminal" or you can search for Terminal from the Activites menu in the top left corner.

+In the terminal execute: `sudo apt install openssh-server -y`

 ## <a name="step7"></a>Step 7: Create Cluster on VoiceGain
 > **System Provisioning Considerations:** For the sake of simplicity; the remainder of this guide will assume we are solely using the Ubuntu system we have just installed to complete all the remaining steps.
 However, it is entirely possible to complete this remotely.
 To do this, you would open a terminal and run `sudo apt install openssh-server -y`.
 You can, then, create the Cluster on the Voicegain portal from the system of your choosing and paste the EZInitCommand to the Ubuntu system over ssh.